Mavireck/Python-Screen-Stack-Manager/DOCS/HELP.md

 ```

-## 4. The ScreenStackManager class
+## 4. The PSSMScreen class
 PSSM contains two different class of objects :
-- The ScreenStackManager class  (usually, you have only 1 and call it 'screen' : screen = pssm.ScreenStackManager())
+- The PSSMScreen class  (usually, you have only 1 and call it 'screen' : screen = pssm.PSSMScreen())
 - The Element class
 The first is the one which will perform most of the heavy operations.
 The second is a GUI Element, something which is to be displayed on screen.